Why Independent Project Advice Matters for Club Redevelopments

 Independent advisory fees are typically 2-5% of the construction cost, depending on the scope of engagement.
 For a $10M redevelopment, that is $200,000-$500,000.

-The question is not whether the club can afford independent advice.
-It is whether the club can afford to proceed without it.
+The question for any board is not whether they can afford independent advice.
+It is whether they can afford to proceed without it.

 UpScale Project Management provides independent advisory for club redevelopments across NSW.
 Book a free consultation to discuss your club's project.